All Episodes

 They want you to envy them.

-While everybody else that gets praised, everybody that the Democrats and the Liberals and Obama sit down and say these are the people who make the country work.
+While everybody else that gets praised, everybody that the Democrats and the liberals and Obama sit down and say, these are the people who make their country work.

 Yet all around them, they see people escaping, and they do resent it.